JohnRodriguezM/JohnRodriguezM/README.md

 - 👋 Hi, I’m John J Rodriguez
-- 👀 I’m interested in web development and machine learning
+- 👀 I’m interested in web development and cyber security
-- 🌱 I’m currently learning software skills such as frontend development
+- 🌱 I’m web a developer.
-- 💞️ I’m looking to collaborate on Trip-planner-landing-page
+- 💞️ I’m looking to collaborate on [Trip-planner-landing-page](https://github.com/josancamon19/trip-planner-landing-page)
-- 📫 How to reach me: @Johnn_73 (twitter) and this is my [LinkedIn](www.linkedin.com/in/johnjrm)
+- 📫 How to reach me: [@Johnn_73](https://twitter.com/Johnn_73?t=WbbTl-IHtUrSklakbkztMg&s=08) and this is my [LinkedIn](www.linkedin.com/in/johnjrm)

 <!---
 JohnRodriguezM/JohnRodriguezM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.